9 seconds by cncdivi

 Heat is the enemy of your cutting tools.
 The history of cutting tool improvements has largely been about making tools that can stay sharp when it gets hot, hot, hot in the kitchen.
-Coatings like TiAlN even thrive on a certain amount of heat and have to be run to achieve their threshold temperatures before the full value of the coating can be activated.
+Some tool coatings like TiAlN even thrive on a certain amount of heat and have to be run to achieve their threshold temperatures before the full value of the coating can be activated.

 The problem with heat is that it softens your tool’s cutting edges.
 Not long after such softening, that tool will be done and will need to be replaced.
 What techniques and options are available to machinists to turn down the heat on their cuts?